Ja-va-fan/Java-by-Notepad/first-steps/readme.md

 ### The Solution is in the solution folder

-If you want to run the test without writing anything the Hello.java file is available in the solution folder.
+If you want to run the test without writing anything, the Hello.java file is available in the solution folder.

+In that folder there are also some other files that simplifies compiling, running and the making of a runnable jar:

+* alias.source - This file, if sourced, creates these aliases:
+	- compile - compiles the files in the classes file
+	- run - compiles and runs the mainClass
+	- makejar - builds a runnable jar
+* classes - Contains the list of files to be compiled.

+#### Sourcing the alias.source file

+In linux, sourcing a file means that it is run in the current context.
+This is the only way add environment variables to the current process.

+##### Source like this

+	source alias.source

+##### or like this

+	. alias.source